kingland/CppTh/md/fast_delegates_fix.md

 Notably, the instances of both delegate types can be created as “empty”.
 It reflects the main paradigm of the delegate usage, when the delegate instance is hosted by some class;
 and the code using the class sets or adds its own handlers in the course of this usage.

-Performance comparison was done with the use of std::function.
-In all cases where the time measurements might be considered as relatively valid (very roughly, starting from a hundred of delegate instances each called a hundred of times), the delegate type has shown superior performance compared with std::function.
+Performance comparison was done with the use of **std::function**.
+In all cases where the time measurements might be considered as relatively valid (very roughly, starting from a hundred of delegate instances each called a hundred of times), the delegate type has shown superior performance compared with **std::function**.
-Roughly, depending on many factors, the gain in delegate/std::function creation time was from 10 to 60 times, and performance gain in the call operations was from 1.1 to 3 times.
+Roughly, depending on many factors, the gain in **delegate/std::function** creation time was from 10 to 60 times, and performance gain in the call operations was from 1.1 to 3 times.
 I performed the measurements on Windows in two platforms, x86 (IA-32) and x86-64, with Clang, GCC and Microsoft compilers — see also Compatibility and Build.

 ## Usage By Examples